nolanlawson/browserify-count-modules/README.md

 ### Example

-Say you have three JavaScript files:
+Let's say you have three JavaScript files:

 ```js
 // a.js